hadjShell/JavaScriptLearningJourney/JS_notes.md

   * `Node.textContent`
     * Represents the text content of the node and its descendants
     * Setting `textContent` on a node removes *all* of the node's children and replaces them with a single text node with the given string value
   * `Element.innerHTML`
     * Gets or sets the HTML or XML markup contained within the element
   * `HTMLInputElement.value`
     * Returns a String
+  * `HTMLElement.focus()`
+    * Sets focus on the specified element, if it can be focused.
+The focused element is the element that will receive keyboard and similar events by default
+  * `HTMLElement.blur()`
+    * Removes keyboard focus from the current element
   * `HTMLElement.style.${property} = ""`
     * Returns the *inline* style of an element in the form of a `CSSStyleDeclaration` object
     * Will not change the CSS file; add an inline style attribute
   * `window.getComputedStyle(element)`
     * Returns an object containing the values of all CSS properties of an element, after applying active stylesheets and resolving any basic computation those values may contain
   * `Element.classList`
     * Returns a **live** [`DOMTokenList`](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList) collection of the `class` attributes of the element
     * `contains()`